 Michael Abramowizc, George Washington Law School

 Nobel Laureate Robert Shiller has argued for livelihood insurance, a financial derivative that would provide compensation when many individuals in a particular occupation suffer losses.
 This talk will explore why livelihood insurance did not emerge in time to protect workers in the last pandemic and what the government can do before the next crisis to protect workers in vulnerable professions.
+Watch the video.

 The Year We Got: Covid, 2020 and the NAIC